-The Company's management has concluded there is substantial doubt regarding the Company's ability to continue as a going concern within one year after the date that these financial statements are issued because it will need to raise additional capital to support its business plans.
-If the Company is unable to raise additional capital in a sufficient amount or on acceptable terms, the Company may have to implement various cost reduction measures to manage liquidity, and the Company may have to delay or scale back operations.
-If the Company raises additional funds through the issuance of additional debt or equity securities, it could result in dilution to its existing stockholders and increased fixed payment obligations, and these securities may have rights senior to those of the Company's shares of common stock.
-Any of these events could impact the Company's business, financial condition, and prospects.
+Management will need to raise additional capital to support its business plans to continue as a going concern within one year after the date that these financial statements are issued.
+Although the Company has implemented a strategic realignment, which has included headcount reductions, and has initiated cost reduction initiatives designed to preserve capital resources, if the Company is unable to raise additional capital in a sufficient amount or on acceptable terms, the Company may have to implement additional, more stringent cost reduction measures to manage liquidity, and the Company may have to significantly delay, scale back, or cease operations, in part or in full.
+If the Company raises additional funds through the issuance of additional debt or equity securities, including as part of a strategic alternative, it could result in substantial dilution to its existing stockholders and increased fixed payment obligations, and these securities may have rights senior to those of the Company's shares of common stock.
+These factors raise substantial doubt about the Company's ability to continue as a going concern for at least one year from the date of issuance of these financial statements.
+Any of these events could significantly impact the Company's business, financial condition, and prospects.